 - Orchard, G.; Cohen, G.; Jayawant, A.; and Thakor, N. “Converting Static Image Datasets to Spiking Neuromorphic Datasets Using Saccades", Frontiers in Neuroscience, vol.9, no.437, Oct.
 2015 (open access Frontiers link)

-The dataset is released under the Creative Commons Attribution 4.0 license.
+The dataset is released under the Creative Commons Attribution-ShareAlike 4.0 license.

 A readme and example Matlab function for reading the files is included in the download.